 Mission: We exist to "Give People the Opportunity to be Brilliant at Work"

-I worked at The Chemistry Group full-time (More than 5 years)
+I have been working at The Chemistry Group full-time (More than a year)

 Advice to Management